Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More

 Personal experience with baptism in Romania

-I have first hand experience with everything involving a child’s baptism in Romania, since we had to baptize our son back in 2014.
+I have firsthand experience with everything involving a child’s baptism in Romania since we had to baptize our son back in 2014.

 romanian christening 01